-Ransomware is an umbrella term for a group of viruses that holds valuable information hostage– either by encrypting your data so that it is unreadable or by totally locking you out of your computer.
+Ransomware is an umbrella term for a group of viruses that hold valuable information hostage– either by encrypting your data so that it is unreadable or by totally locking you out of your computer.

 Ransomware gets its name due to its general nature – it threatens harm by keeping your personal data captive, and demands a financial ransom in return.
-Unfortunately, once a computer has been infected with ransomware, there is little anyone– even the F.B.I. — can do to restore the files
+Unfortunately, once a computer has been infected with ransomware, there is little anyone– even the F.B.I. — can do to restore the files.

 Biggest Ransomware Families